Current Students

 Amelia Johnson

-I am a fifth year PhD candidate in Marine Science and Conservation.
+I am a PhD candidate in Marine Science and Conservation.
 I am interested in the sensory structures of navigation in long-distance marine migrants.
 For my dissertation, I am examining navigational techniques of cetaceans from several different perspectives, including satellite tag analysis, behavioral studies, and an anatomical investigation for a magnetoreceptor.

 Before coming to Duke, I completed a B.S. in Marine Biology at the University of North Carolina Wilmington (UNCW).
 During my undergraduate career, I was the Undergraduate Stranding Coordinator for the UNCW Marine Mammal Stranding Program and a NOAA Hollings Scholar.
 I also completed a MSc in Marine Mammal Science from the University of St. Andrews (Scotland).
 My masters research focused on the fine-scale foraging techniques of the harbor porpoises using digital acoustic recording tags (DTAGs).